 The saboteurs and manipulators of truth and information have sent the pages they’ve spent years vandalizing to an autistic-run advocacy site.
 And, we will send traffic to those people whose voices the world has tried to erase.

 One of the first pages to be removed was Amy Sequenzia’s, whose inspiring and powerful work can be read on her blog by clicking here.
-And in the spirit of her advocacy and activism, we resist.

 My resistance is an act of defiance.